 Raids in Southern California Rattle Immigrant Communities — Including Those in the US Legally

-- The raids followed a search warrant alleging Ambiance Apparel used fake documents for some workers amid a nationwide immigration crackdown.
+- The raids and military deployment followed a judge's search warrant alleging Ambiance Apparel used fake documents for some workers.

 Even Before NRC, Mumbai's Bengali-Speaking Muslims Spent Years Trying to Prove Citizenship